HEIG-COMEM/HEIG-VD_EvalOptPro_Skyguide/src/posts/quiz/beginner.md

 # Beginner Quiz

-Here’s a fun quiz to test how well you know the basics of using ChatGPT!
+Here’s a quiz to test how well you know the basics of using ChatGPT!
 Try answering the questions below.

 <!-- more -->